3 Easy Soups for Week Nights

 1. Peel the vegetables and soak in a baking soda solution for 15 minutes, then rinse, pat dry, and put in a medium bowl.

-2. In a medium saucepan put the olive oil, chopped onion, sliced carrots, and parsnip, and cook over medium heat for 5 minutes.
+2. In a medium saucepan, put the olive oil, chopped onion, sliced carrots, and parsnip, and cook over medium heat for 5 minutes.

 3. Add the chopped capsicum, celery, and garlic and stir to combine.
-Cook for further 5 minutes.
+Cook for a further 5 minutes.
 Add filtered water to cover the vegetables well and bring to a boil over medium heat.

-4. Put in coarsely chopped cauliflower and broccoli and add frozen peas.
+4. Put in coarsely chopped cauliflower and broccoli, and add frozen peas.
 Add dry seasoning, pepper, and salt and cook for 30 minutes, or until softened.
 Add the parsley and pasta, and stir to combine.

 5. Remove from heat and set aside for 5 minutes.